julielbr/project-DisenoYGestion/README.md

 The goal of this project is to facilitate the efficient storage, retrieval, and management of genomic data using relational databases.
 This involves transforming genomic data from CSV files and loading them into a MySQL database hosted on Clever Cloud.

-The aim is to showcase the transformation of genomic data from raw sequences to a unified model, facilitating efficient data management and analysis.
+The project is divided into several tasks:
+  - downloading genomic datasets,
+  - annotating genetic variants (using snpEff),
-The project is segmented into several tasks: downloading genomic datasets, annotating genetic variants, transforming the data into a common format, and finally storing it in a relational database for scalability and complex querying.
+  - transforming the data into a common format (CSV-file from the vcf file),
+  - storing it in a relational database